Supercapacitor Working, Applications, Advantages, Disadvantages, and Future

 Supercapacitor VS Battery:

-In future, the batteries are may be fully replaced by the supercapacitors but at this time it is not possible because many improvements are needed in the supercapacitor.
+In the future, the batteries are may be fully replaced by the supercapacitors but at this time it is not possible because many improvements are needed in the supercapacitor.

 1. A single battery can store more electrical energy than a single supercapacitor.